 Cusco was the capital of the mighty Inca Empire that stretched from Ecuador all the way down south as far as Santiago, Chile.
 For it to be the heart of such a huge empire, Cusco must’ve been founded at a perfect location.
 This perfect location is surrounded by a beautiful landscape that remained unspoiled even today.
-This powerful beauty and history are what attracts thousands of travelers to Peru every year, and it’s easy to understand why there are so many things to do in Cusco that any type of tourist will enjoy a trip there.
+This powerful beauty and history are what attract thousands of travelers to Peru every year, and it’s easy to understand why there are so many things to do in Cusco that any type of tourist will enjoy a trip there.

-Adventure, culture, history and food, Cusco and the whole country offer incredible attractions all year around.
+Adventure, culture, history and food, Cusco and the whole country offer incredible attractions all year round.
 Planning a trip to Cusco is essential, you need to think about the weather, the tours you want to do, the day trips from Cusco, how you gonna get from Cusco to Machu Picchu and other places around.

 When is the best time to travel to Cusco, Peru?

 You can travel to Peru during the whole year, but the best time to visit Cusco and also the best time to go to Machu Picchu is during the winter [cold temperatures, but sunny days], from June to August.
 This period is also the high season when most of the travelers flock to Peru looking for the best things to do in Cusco and around.
 Pay extra attention to the holidays that happen in the of July and also de Inti Raymi, the Sun Festival that happens on June 24 in Cusco.
 It’s one of the biggest attractions in Cusco, but also a busy time to visit Peru.